Learning to love art at an early age

 Last year, more than 125 artists donated 580 pieces of art to the ACT program.
 Young people shop in a “kids-only” shopping zone.
 Most items can be purchased for $5-$10, with a small portion of the more valuable pieces of art priced slightly higher.
 Artwork is labeled with the artists’ names and booth locations so the young art collector and their accompanying adult(s) can meet with the artists face to face.

 By promoting ownership in art, the program provides – young people with avenues for personal growth and community relationships.
 Through ACT, we are investing in the future of our neighborhoods and our youth.

 Raymond James Gasparilla Festival of the Arts is dedicated to strengthening the foundation of the arts through youth in our community and providing outreach support to local nonprofit organizations.
-At the 2016 festival, the ACT program raised approximately $3,800 for the Children’s Cancer Center.
-This year, the ACT program will raise funds for two nonprofit organizations within the Tampa Bay Area: Children’s Cancer Center and NOMADstudio.
+During the 2017 festival, 101 artists donated 298 pieces of art, resulting in a total of $2,500 raised for the Children’s Cancer Center and NOMADstudio.
+This year, the ACT program will raise funds for two nonprofit organizations within the Tampa Bay Area: The Spring of Tampa Bay and NOMADstudio.

-This year, the Art Collectors in Training area is located in Kiley Garden and will operate during these times:
+This year, the Art Collectors in Training will operate during these times:

-The Art Collectors in Training area is made possible by these sponsors: Shumaker, BECK, Friends of the John F. Germany Public Library and Creatives Refired.
+The Art Collectors in Training area is made possible by these sponsors: Shumaker, Friends of the John F. Germany Public Library, and Creatives Refired.